 For the purposes of this, analysis daily priced funds, weekly priced funds, monthly net asset values for Absolute Return funds and swap contracts have been included in Level 2.
-The longevity hedge, insurance policies and monthly net asset values for Private Equity funds are included in Level 3.
+Insurance policies and monthly net asset values for Private Equity funds are included in Level 3.
 The repurchase contracts have been included in Level 2.

-12.9 Fair value hierarchy (continued)
+12.8 Fair value hierarchy (continued)